 4. What is the typical value of penalty incurred by assuming a frozen equilibrium rocket performance?

 Explanation: By assuming frozen equilibrium, we assume that the composition of the chemical products remains constant throughout the nozzle and is the same as that under the chamber conditions.
 In such a case, there are no phase changes or chemical reactions within the nozzle.
-Typical penalty on the rocket performance by assuming frozen equilibrium is about 1-4%.
+The typical penalty on the rocket performance by assuming frozen equilibrium is about 1-4%.

 5. In which of the following cases is the chemical equilibrium maintained instantaneously, even though the gas composition varies through the nozzle due to temperature and pressure variations along the nozzle?